How to keep your banking brand consistent after a merger

 How to find success with a multichannel marketing strategy

-The path between your brand and your customers was once far shorter and simpler.
-With fewer established marketing channels and a focus on local or national audiences, there were only so many routes marketers could take to connect with consumers.
+There was a time when the path between your brand and your audience was far more direct.
+With fewer established channels and largely local or national reach, there were only so many routes marketers could take to connect with consumers.

 What is multichannel marketing?

-Essentially, it’s possible to view omnichannel marketing as an evolution of multichannel marketing, where the fundamentals of the multichannel approach are supercharged into one flawless, integrated customer experience.
-But, in order to take that step, you must first be adept at multichannel marketing.
+In short, omnichannel marketing can be seen as an evolution of multichannel marketing, where the fundamentals of the approach are supercharged into one flawless, integrated customer experience.

 Did you know more than half of marketers create content for at least 3 or 4 channels?
-As the possibilities of the digital landscape become better understood and more accessible, more marketers are escaping the limitations of single-channel marketing strategies.
+The reason is clear: as digital maturity grows, brands are recognizing the limitations of single-channel marketing strategies.

 Increases client lifetime value